 Reception of unaccompanied children

-Latest available figures for unaccompanied minors reflect the situation in 2021: during that year, 11,278 newly arriving unaccompanied minors were placed in the care of a youth welfare office (in comparison to 7,563 in 2020).[10]
-The total number of unaccompanied foreign children and young adults under the care of youth authorities remains at a lower level compared to 2016 where 64,045 were taken care of, but their number is on the rise again, with 27,862 in December 2021 compared to 21,276 in December 2020.[11]
-Out of these, 58.5% were older than 18 years but still fell under the competence of youth welfare offices because they were entitled to youth welfare measures.
+Latest available figures for unaccompanied minors reflect the situation in 2021: during that year, 11,278 newly arriving unaccompanied minors were placed in the care of a youth welfare office (in comparison to 7,563 in 2020).[14]
+The total number of unaccompanied foreign children and young adults under the care of youth authorities remains at a lower level compared to 2016 where 64,045 were taken care of, but their number is on the rise again, with 30.221 in December 2023,[15] compared to 25.084 in December 2022, 27,862 in December 2021 and 21,276 in December 2020.[16]
+No exact differentiation is available for December 2023, but in December 2022, out of these unaccompanied children, 29,6% were older than 18 years but still fell under the competence of youth welfare offices because they were entitled to youth welfare measures.
+[17]

 A study of the BumF, published in March 2021, shows significant disparities between regions as far as reception conditions for unaccompanied children are concerned.[20]
 Around 1,000 persons working in youth welfare institutions and NGOs participated in an online survey for this study.
 The authors of the report observe that reception conditions for unaccompanied children have generally improved in recent years due to a significant decrease in the number of newly arriving asylum seekers.
 Nevertheless, they also conclude that a good quality of accommodation and of other supportive measures for unaccompanied children is still not ensured in all parts of Germany.
 According to the authors, the data indicates that especially the Federal States of, Bremen, Brandenburg, Mecklenburg-Vorpommern and Saxony need to undertake systematic efforts in this regard.
 Disparities are especially big as regards support for young adults.
 Moreover, a major point of concern for them are municipalities where unaccompanied minors will primarily be housed in regular collective accommodation or face homelessness once they turn 18.
 This happens most frequently in the Federal States of Bavaria, Thuringia, North Rhine-Westphalia and Brandenburg.
 Youth welfare offices however have the possibility under the law to continue to offer care and accommodation up to the age of 21 and up to 27 in individual cases.[21]
 It has been observed that at least in North Rhine-Westphalia the local authorities are rather good willing to grant prolonged care and accommodation if needed in the individual case.[22]
 In the update of June 2022 to the study, it was additionally stated there was an increase in legal insecurity against local distribution decisions and age assessment.
 The June 2022 report also emphasised racism by the German society.[23]